d11wtq/oedipus/README.md

 Oedipus provides a level of abstraction in terms of the ease with which faceted search may be implemented, while remaining light and simple.

-Data structures are managed using core ruby data type (Array and Hash), ensuring simplicity and flexibilty.
+Data structures are managed using core ruby data types (Array and Hash), ensuring simplicity and flexibilty.

 ## Dependencies

   * ruby (>= 1.9)
   * sphinx (>= 2.0.2)
-  * mysql.h / client development libraries (>= 4.1)
+  * mysql client development libraries (>= 4.1)

 The gem builds a small (tiny) native extension for interfacing with mysql, as existing gems either did not support multi-queries, or were too flaky